-The CRC module can be used to detect bit errors in the Flash memory using the built-in memory scanner or through user input RAM memory.
-The CRC module can accept up to a 16-bit polynomial with up to a 16-bit seed value.
-A CRC calculated check value (or checksum) will then be generated into the CRCACC register for user storage.
+The CRC module can be used to detect bit errors in the Flash memory using the built-in memory scanner or through user input RAM.
+The CRC module can accept up to a 32-bit polynomial with up to a 32-bit seed value.
+A CRC calculated check value (or checksum) will then be generated into the CRCOUT registers for user storage.
 The CRC module uses an XOR shift register implementation to perform the polynomial division required for the CRC calculation.
+This feature is useful for calculating CRC values of data being transmitted or received using communications peripherals such as the SPI, UART or IC.

-13.3 CRC Polynomial Implementation
+13.2 Polynomial Implementation

-Any polynomial can be used.
+The CRC polynomial equation is user configurable, allowing any polynomial equation to be used for the CRC checksum calculation.
 The polynomial and accumulator sizes are determined by the PLEN bits.
 For an n-bit accumulator, PLEN = n-1 and the corresponding polynomial is n+1 bits.
-Therefore, the accumulator can be any size up to 16 bits with a corresponding polynomial up to 17 bits.
+This allows the accumulator to be any size up to 32 bits with a corresponding polynomial up to 33 bits.
 The MSb and LSb of the polynomial are always '1' which is forced by hardware.
-Therefore, the LSb of the CRCXORL register is hardwired high and always reads as '1'.
+Therefore, the LSb of the CRCXOR Low Byte register is hardwired high and always reads as '1'.